 The first completed installation came from Aamjiwnaang nurseries in collaboration with Return the Landscape.

-Pollinators like butterflies and hummingbirds frequent the garden, along with a variety of wildlife that all take advantage of the natural habitats.
+Pollinators like butterflies and hummingbirds frequent the garden, along with a variety of wildlife that take advantage of the natural habitats.

-The garden can be viewed from an accessible deck with outdoor seating or from inside where comfortable armchairs may lengthen your stay.
+The garden can be viewed from an accessible deck with outdoor seating, or from inside where comfortable armchairs may lengthen your stay.

 The staff had a full day of learning, and left with an understanding of the importance of these structures today as symbols of the past, and tools for strengthening community today.

-A portion of a wigwam was then built in the Visitor Centre to acknowledge the importance of these structures.
+A portion of a small wigwam was then built in the Visitor Centre to acknowledge the importance of these structures.

 Painting a picture

-Within the bears are images relating to the seasons, cultural figures, and significant plants all within the colours of the medicine wheel.
+Within the bears are images relating to the seasons, cultural figures and significant plants all within the colours of the medicine wheel.